 My focus as a coach for sexuality and relationship self-care and self-development

 In addition to coaching traditionally monogamous individuals and relationship couples in limited areas, I particularly specialise in coaching for client self-care and self-development within all areas and orientations of non-traditional / alternative lifestyle consensual sexuality and relating.
 This includes all aspects of monogamish, LGBT, non-monogamous / open, polyamorous, BDSM, pansexual, demisexual or asexual relating.
 Or, of course, simply working with my client(s) on a "no-labels" sexual and gender fluidity approach to helping each person develop something very different -- and uniquely special to them -- that they wish to have as their sexual and relating lifestyle.

 Coaching for stress and anxiety caused by climate and health pandemic crises

 Most recently, I have become more focused on developing my stress and anxiety specialisation to include stress management / stress reduction in the stressful and anxiety-inducing scenarios of climate emergency and planetary health degradation, including viral and other health-related pandemics.

-Sadly, human beings possess an inordinate capacity for denial, and for delaying the point in time at which they’re willing to confront the essential reality of what simply must be dealt with.
-From this background of unpreparedness, confrontation with the harsh reality of these phenomena is emotionally, psychologically and physically traumatising, resulting in serious levels of mental and physical stress both during the crisis and post-crisis.
+Sadly, human beings possess an inordinate capacity for various forms of denial, especially confirmation bias against evidence-based facts, and, therefore, dangerously defer the point in time at which they’re willing to confront the essential reality of what simply must be dealt with.
+From this background of unpreparedness, confrontation with the harsh reality of these phenomena is emotionally, psychologically and physically traumatising, resulting in serious levels of mental and physical stress across all aspects of life, sexuality and relating, both during the crisis and post-crisis.
 In this new era of global climate and health crises, we enter, in fact, a permanent era of insecurity, inconsistent change and uncertain health protection.

 and, occasionally, for print publication or other sharing